2 Exploring Candy database

 OBJECTIVES

-• Understanding sample database candy365.accdb.
+• Understand the sample database candy365.accdb.

-• What to do with security alerts.
+• Learn how to handle security alerts.

-• Printing tables, queries, forms and reports.
+• Print tables, queries, forms, and reports.

-2.1 Example database Candy
+2.1 Example Database Candy

 • Customers